sinannuhoglu/MovieApp/README.md

 # Movie App

 MovieApp is an Android application built using the [The Movie Database (TMDb)](https://www.themoviedb.org/) API.
-It allows users to explore current and upcoming movies, view detailed information, and access cast details.
+It allows users to explore current and upcoming movies, view detailed information and access cast details.

 ---